jsn/sillyscheme/README.rst

 ones are even free.
 (My personal favorite is `Chicken Scheme`_ ).
 Nobody needs another scheme interpreter, not even me.
 So why write it?
 For fun, obviously.
-Besides, sometimes I think every programmer should implement some kind of Lisp at least once -- and no, suffering the effects of `10th Greenspun Rule`_ doesn't give you a free pass.
+Besides, sometimes I think every programmer should implement some kind of Lisp at least once -- and no, suffering the effects of `Greenspun's 10th Rule`_ doesn't give you a free pass.

 So.
 The plan is to implement a relatively straightforward Scheme interpreter in C. I plan to keep C codebase as small as possible -- maybe